-Media title is the title of your piece of chosen media (put in quotation marks).
-Media types you can use are news stories, magazine articles, online articles, journal articles, etc. Keep in mind, you want to have quality sources (remember the presentation on "Finding Good Information").
+"Media title" is the title of your piece of chosen media.
+Media types you can use are news stories, magazine articles, online articles, journal articles, etc. Keep in mind, you want to have good information (remember the presentation on "Finding Good Information").
+Reliable sources are important.
 The title of your media, is the title that author has given that piece.
-Make sure you record it, record the type of media, as well as the website you found it at (the URL).
+Make sure you record it, and record the type of media, as well as the website you found it at (the URL).